-The Sherman Fairchild Paintings Conservation Center opened its doors in 1980: an approximately 18,000 square-foot duplex with a stunning, two-story, light-filled studio and spaces for panel work, lining, varnishing, photography, analytical laboratories, a library, and a seminar room.
+The Sherman Fairchild Paintings Conservation Center opened its doors in 1980: an approximately 18,000-square-foot duplex with a stunning two-story, light-filled studio and spaces for panel work, lining, varnishing, photography, analytical laboratories, a library, and a seminar room.
 The interdisciplinary approach implicit in the architectural design was something new, and the center immediately set a benchmark for world-class paintings conservation facilities.

-The Sherman Fairchild Foundation's involvement, however, did not end with the initial grant.
-Further awards followed, supporting the purchase of an extraordinary roster of furnishings and equipment, including an infrared vidicon, an X-ray unit, microscopes, cameras, and analytical equipment for the laboratories.
+The Sherman Fairchild Foundation has also supported the purchase of furnishings and equipment, including an infrared vidicon, an x-ray unit, microscopes, cameras, and analytical equipment for the laboratories.

-At the end of 2007, the Center underwent a major eighteen-month refurbishment, once again generously funded by the Sherman Fairchild Foundation.
+At the end of 2007, the Center underwent a major 18-month refurbishment, once again generously funded by the Sherman Fairchild Foundation.
 The many significant changes and upgrades included the replacement of the main studio's glass curtain wall, the provision of 1,700 square feet of entirely new space for panel and frame conservation, the creation of a streamlined research space combining a documentation room, departmental library, and designated offices for the center's conservators, and a room that provides a first-class environment for workshops and seminars.